 What is the difference between an AONB and a National Park?

 National Parks and AONBs were born from the same piece of legislation.
 One main difference is that National Parks are managed by National Park Authorities which are planning authorities in their own right, whereas in AONBs land-use planning is the responsibility of local authorities.
 By law, National Park Authorities must also promote opportunities for the public to understand and enjoy the area.
 No such primary duty exists in AONBs.

 How many AONBs are in the West Midlands?

 There are four AONBs in the West Midlands Region: Cannock Chase, Shropshire Hills, Malvern Hills and Wye Valley.
 The Wye Valley AONB also straddles the South West Government Region.

 The main hills and Commons constitute around 11% of the AONB and are owned and managed by the Malvern Hills Trust, a statutory, public body established through its own Acts of Parliament.

 How old are the Malvern Hills?

 The oldest rocks in the Malvern Hills are over 600 million years old, making them amongst the oldest rocks in England.

-What are the differences between the Malvern Hills AONB, Malvern Hills Conservators and Malvern Hills District Council?
+What are the differences between the Malvern Hills AONB, Malvern Hills Trust and Malvern Hills District Council?

 Can the AONB Unit stop new developments within the AONB?